nova-collective/agora/README.md

 Execute the `create-voter` scripts and take note of the resulting `address` and `privateKey`:

 `npx hardhat run election-scripts/create-voter-eoa.ts`

-Alternatively, if you are working on the local node, you can get 20 EOA credentials with the start command of the node.

 ### 3. The Public Authority / Admin creates the DEC for the Voter and register the DEC into the DECs Registry
 [TO DO]